matt-dreyer/eg4-python/README.md

 ✅ Automatic re-authentication on session expiry (401 errors)
 ✅ Designed to integrate easily with **Home Assistant**
 ✅ Modular structure for future expandability
-✅ Supports multiple inverters from a single account
+✅ Supports DISCOVERING multiple inverters from a single account

 ---